vdogra/django/README.md

 of the concept.

 #proxymodel
 Explains the concept of proxy model.
-The proxy model is used if we just have some behavioral changes to be made to our model.
+A proxy model is used if we just have some behavioral changes to be made to our model.
 By behavioral, I mean if we need to have custom managers or custom model methods, ordering etc.